Crompton House Church of England Academy

 Crompton House CE School is a coeducational Church of England secondary school and sixth form located in the High Crompton area of Shaw and Crompton in the Metropolitan Borough of Oldham, Greater Manchester, England.

 It was established in 1926 when Crompton House was donated by a prominent local land owner, Mary Crompton, to the Church of England to be used as a school.
-The school has expanded over the years as its reputation and achievements have increased along with the size of its intake.
+The school has expanded over the years as the school created new places for more pupils to receive more funding.
 The school is affiliated with the Church of England, and younger pupils are required to attend the Anglican church in order to be admitted to the school, although this is subject to change given the additional 112 pupils per year for the 2018 intake.
 This is not the case for the sixth form, admission to which is based on secular grounds.
 Crompton House uses a house system.
 All pupils are in mixed year group houses, which include Cocker, Crompton, Ormerod and Ridley.
 These House names are the surnames of individuals who have contributed to the creation of Crompton House as a school.